Folders and Deletion

 API method: /class-xxxx/move

 Moves the specified objects and/or folders into the specified folder.
-Objects and folders to be moved can be in any state and in any folder in the data container.
-Objects and folders that are in a folder listed in folders remain in the (moved) folder unless explicitly listed in objects or folders as well, in which case they are removed from their parent folder and moved to the destination folder described in folder.
-Also, any objects explicitly listed in objects will pull along hidden objects that they also link to into the folder indicated as destination.
+Objects and folders can be moved from any state and any folder in the data container.
+Objects and folders in a folder listed in folders remain in the (moved) folder unless explicitly listed in objects or folders.
+In that case, they are removed from their parent folder and moved to the destination folder described in folder.
+Objects explicitly listed in objects also move any linked hidden objects to the folder indicated as destination.

 Inputs

-• objects array of strings (optional) List of data object IDs to be moved
+objectsarray of strings (optional) List of data object IDs to be movedfoldersarray of strings (optional) List of folders to be moveddestinationstring The destination folder

 Outputs